AlheydisGeiger/selfprojectingGrassmannian/README.md

 In: Experimental mathematics, 33 (2024) 4, p.
 701-722
 DOI: `10.1080/10586458.2023.2239282 <https://dx.doi.org/10.1080/10586458.2023.2239282>`_ ARXIV: https://arxiv.org/abs/2212.05910 CODE: https://github.com/sachihashimoto/self-dual

+## Computations in magma
+The code for the computations in magma are stored in the directory magma_computations.
+The outputfiles are stored in the directory magma_output.
+The section on Code for Oscar.jl shows one possibility how to deal with these outputfiles.
+The inputfiles for the magma computations are stored in the directory nonbases.

 ## Code for Oscar.jl
 The handling of the magma output was done using the open source computeralgebra research system Oscar, a package for the programming language julia.
 The following explains how to use the code in the directory code_for_OSCAR to obtain the tables and examples from the paper.